karmacoma/lisk-rake/README.md

 Effective:   1002.92826902
 ```

-When CryptiKit has finished gathering data from your nodes, it produces a detailed summary containing the total nodes checked, total balances, lowest / highest balances and a breakdown of any nodes which are either not loaded properly or not currently forging.
+When running the ```check_nodes``` task.
+CryptiKit now produces a detailed summary containing the total nodes checked, total balances, lowest / highest balances, followed by a breakdown of any nodes which are either not loaded properly, or not currently forging.
 Please see the below example:

 ```
 ================================================================================